William F. Dean: Daejon

-The North Koreans then moved against Taejon.
-On July 19, North Korean forces entered Taejon, the site of the 24th Infantry Division's headquarters.
-Dean personally led the division in its stand at Taejon.
+The North Koreans then moved against Daejon.
+On July 19, North Korean forces entered Daejon, the site of the 24th Infantry Division's headquarters.
+Dean personally led the division in its stand at Daejon.
 The North Koreans quickly surrounded the city and moved in from the west, north and south.

 For two days, the 34th Infantry fought the advancing North Koreans in bitter house-to-house fighting.
 North Korean soldiers continued to infiltrate the city, often disguised as farmers.
 The remaining elements of the 24th Infantry Division were pushed back block by block.
 Without radios, and unable to communicate with the remaining elements of the division, Dean joined the men on the front lines, hunting the T-34 tanks with the help of the new shaped-charge, armor-piercing 3.5 inch "Super Bazookas", which had only been put into production two weeks before the war.
 At one point, Dean personally attacked a tank with a hand grenade, destroying it.
 He also repeatedly directed the fire of US armor in the city while being exposed to North Korean fire.
 American forces pulled back gradually after suffering heavy losses, allowing the North Korean 3rd and 4th Divisions to move on the city freely from the north, south, and west roads.
 The 24th Infantry Division repeatedly attempted to establish its defensive lines, but was repeatedly pushed back by the numerically superior enemy.